gwarf/blog/content/posts/using-caddy-to-serve-poudriere.md

-Poudriere comes with some web server templates that can be used, see `/usr/local/share/examples/poudriere/` one of them is for [caddy](https://caddyserver.com/) and allows to have a very simple setup.
+Poudriere comes with some web server templates that can be used, see `/usr/local/share/examples/poudriere/` one of them is for [caddy](https://caddyserver.com/) and allows to have a very quick and simple setup, with even some https on localhost.

 ### Installing Caddy